executors/executors/README.md

 ```

 `thread_pool::executor_type` is a type satisfying the `NonBlockingOneWayExecutor` and
-`TwoWayExecutor` requirements.
+`NonBlockingTwoWayExecutor` requirements.
 (TODO: satisfy other requirements as well.)
 Objects of type `thread_pool::executor_type` are associated with a
 `thread_pool`, and function objects submitted using the `execute`, `post`,
 `defer`, `sync_execute`, and `async_execute` member functions will be executed